railwayapp/docs/src/pages/databases/mongodb.md

 title: MongoDB
 ---

-The Railway MongoDB plugin allows you to provision and connect to a MongoDB database with zero configuration.
+The Railway MongoDB database service allows you to provision and connect to a MongoDB database with zero configuration.

 ## Connect

-When you run `railway run` in a project with the MongoDB plugin installed, we inject several environment variables.
+When you run `railway run` in a project with the MongoDB database service installed, we inject several environment variables.

 - MONGOHOST
 - MONGOPORT